Deepak1809/CAPM_Python_Project/README.md

 # Python_Projects
-These are the projects of EDA with python
+This is the project of Capital Asset Pricing Model with python